-Despite being out for a few years, it still competes with the Apple Watch 5, and in some ways it can be better as well.
+Despite being out for a few years, it still competes with the Apple Watch 6, and in some ways it can be better as well.
 The Galaxy Watch looks and feels like a high-end wristwatch, with a circular stainless steel case and stylized bezel.
 It’s both stylish and functional because, like the previous Gear S3, the bezel rotates to cycle through its various on-screen menus.

 This is the most satisfying way to navigate a smartwatch.
 Your fingers won’t cover up the watch’s small, hard-to-accurately-target touchscreen (an issue with any smartwatch), and the rotating bezel: an idea exclusive to newer Samsung watches.